facebook/react-native-website/docs/sourcemaps.md

 ### Hermes

 :::info
-Source maps are built in Release mode by default.
-However, if `hermesFlagsRelease` is set - source maps will have to be enabled.
+Source maps are built in Release mode by default, unless `hermesFlagsRelease` is set.
+In that case source maps will have to be enabled.
 :::

-If so, ensure the following is set in your app's `android/app/build.gradle` file.
+To do so, ensure the following is set in your app's `android/app/build.gradle` file.

 ```groovy
 project.ext.react = [